Our people

 The Pharmaceutical Society of Australia (PSA) is the peak national professional pharmacy organisation representing approximately 75 per cent of pharmacists across Australia.

 PSA has a dual function, supporting pharmacists’ commitment to high standards of patient care and continuing professional education, and representing their role as frontline health professionals.
-PSA’s primary role is to provide initial and ongoing education, training and practice support for pharmacists and pharmacy staff.
+PSA’s primary role is to provide lifelong professional development, education, training and practice support for pharmacists and pharmacy staff.
 Visit psa.org.au.

 Australasian Society of Clinical Immunology and Allergy

-The mission of ASCIA is to advance the science and practice of clinical immunology and allergy, by promoting education and the highest standard of ethical medical practice.
+The mission of ASCIA is to advance the science and practice of allergy and clinical immunology.
+This is achieved by promoting the highest standard of medical practice, training, education and research, to improve the quality of life and health of people with immune system disorders.
 Visit allergy.org.au.

 Share this page